 Your caregiver and other visitors should park at the JRSC.

-- If you’re arriving on Northbound FDR Drive, you will need to go around the block to pull into the driveway on southbound York Ave, between East 62nd and East 61st Streets.
+- If you’re arriving on Northbound FDR Drive, go around the block to pull into the driveway on southbound York Ave, between East 62nd and East 61st Streets.

 - If you’re arriving on Southbound FDR Drive, take southbound York Avenue and pull into the driveway.

 Check in at the JRSC

-- Once you enter the JRSC, a concierge will greet you and direct you to the check-in area on the 3rd floor.
+- Once you enter the JRSC, a concierge will greet you.
+They’ll direct you to the check-in area on the 3rd floor.

-- When you get to the 3rd floor you will be given a badge to wear.
-This badge will allow your healthcare team to provide updates on your progress.
+- When you get to the 3rd floor, you’ll get a badge to wear.
+This badge lets your care team give updates on your progress.

 - If you have any dietary restrictions (such as of you’re kosher, gluten-free, or vegetarian), tell us when you check in.
 We’ll make sure you get the foods and drinks you need.